subconsciousnetwork/subtext/rfcs/2021-06-01-blank-lines.md

 # Summary

-Blank lines are useful should be preserved.
+Blank lines are useful and should be preserved.

 # Motivation